cockroachdb/docs/v22.1/admission-control.md

 When you enable admission control Cockroach Labs recommends that you enable it for **all layers**.

-<span class="version-tag">New in v22.1:</span> Admission control is enabled  by default for all layers.
+{% include_cached new-in.html version=v22.1 %} Admission control is enabled  by default for all layers.

 ## Work queues and ordering